ItsCOMMANDer/CottonOS/README.md

 (This repo really only contains the init system and scripts to make the initrd.cpio.gz)

-Cotton OS will be an minimalistic linux distro that provides a custom init system, service managment system and a system managment system that are aiming at being memory efficiant and configurability, whilst offering support with popular software.
+Cotton OS will be an minimalistic linux distro that provides a custom init system, service managment system and a system managment system that are aiming at being memory efficiant and configurability.

 ## Motivation